-Theorem \ref{th:density} was somewhat surprising, because we lack a functional equation, essential in the treatment of the Selberg class, where zero density estimates are known to hold \cite{KP}.
-However--as one referee pointed out to us--the functional equation is mainly used in the Selberg class to estimate $\zeta$, and so we could possibly succeed only because similar estimates can be derived directly from our extra conditions.
+Theorem \ref{th:density} was somewhat surprising, because we lack a functional equation essential in the treatment of the Selberg class, where zero density estimates are known to hold \cite{KP}.
+However, as one referee pointed out to us, the functional equation is mainly used in the Selberg class to estimate $\zeta$, and so we could possibly succeed only because similar estimates can be derived directly from our extra conditions.

-Two main questions were naturally posing themselves after this result.
-First, if solemnly under Axiom A such a density result can be obtained.
-Here we give an affirmative answer to this question\footnote{Thus we may surprise even the above mentioned referee.}.
+Two main questions can be naturally posed after this result.
+First, if solely under Axiom A such a density result can be obtained.
+Here we give an affirmative answer to this question\footnote{Thus, we may surprise even the above mentioned referee.}.

 \begin{theorem} Let $\G$ be a Beurling system subject to Axiom $A$.
 Then for any $\si>(1+\theta)/2$ the number of zeroes of the corresponding Beurling zeta function $\zs$ admits a Carlson-type density estimate